aupiff/collar-daniells-solutions/lesson_1.md

 Are (the) girls approaching?

-9. Cornēlia et puellae cantant
+9. Cornēlia et puellae cantant.

 Cornelia and (the) girls sing.

-10. Iūlia labōrat et cantat
+10. Iūlia labōrat et cantat.

 Julia works and sings.